Git-Hubbed/Portfolio/Biography.md

-# Portfolio
-Here you can find all documents relevant to my portfolio: a Small biography, my Resume, and case studies.

 ## Biography
 Hi, my name is João Rebelo Pinto.
 This biography is an overview of my life path until now, and what led me to create a Data Analytics Portfolio.